-HIPAA Horror Stories
+HIPAA Horror Stories up to 2019

 These preventable HIPAA horror stories happened when a covered entity or a business associate was hit with either malware, external hackers or click happy insiders.
 No matter how it happened, confidentiality was breached, integrity was failed, and/or availability was compromised.
 The result is the same in all cases.
 A large expenditure of resources and man-hours to recover data, clean up systems, restore functionality, and lots of explaining and reporting to the FBI.
 Plus the patients who were affected are shaken and scared, plus the associate or entity has to buy expensive identity protection services for everyone involved.
 See our page on HIPAA to get started protecting your business.